-When you ask the size do you mean how many pieces or what is the measurement of the jigsaw puzzle?
+When you ask about the jigsaw puzzle size do you mean how many pieces or what is the measurement of the jigsaw puzzle?
 This is SO common.....kinda like waiting for the turkey to 'unthaw' ;)

 Fear not though....there is no golden rule around this.
 It just needs further clarification is all.
 And both issues are required when you are looking at the size of your new jigsaw puzzle.

-So just to be clear this is how we will discuss the 'size' issue here;
+So just to be clear this is how we will discuss the 'jigsaw-puzzle-size' issue here;

 1. The number of pieces is sometimes associated with the ‘size’ of the jigsaw puzzle.
 For example; the question is often asked, “What size is it?” and the answer may be, “it is 1000 pieces”.